tjmckinley/MetaWards/_sources/tutorial/part05/03_custom.rst.txt

 has two purposes:

 1. It sets :data:`~metawards.Demographics.interaction_matrix` equal to
-   the desired interaction matrix in the :class:`~metawards.Demographics` object in the network (which is of type :class:`~metawards.Networks`.
+   the desired interaction matrix in the networks' :class:`~metawards.Demographics` object.
-   The matrix is as described above, and represents shielding of the "red" demographic by the "blue" demographic.
+   The matrix is as described above, and represents shielding of the *red* demographic by the *blue* demographic.

 2. It returns the :meth:`~metawards.mixers.merge_using_matrix` merge
+   function as the function to use to merge the FOIs.
+   :meth:`~metawards.mixers.merge_using_matrix`
-   function as the function to use to merge the FOIs between multiple demographics together. :meth:`~metawards.mixers.merge_using_matrix` reads the interaction matrix from ``network.demographics.interaction_matrix``, meaning that the value set in step 1 will be used for the merge.
+   reads the interaction matrix from ``network.demographics.interaction_matrix``, meaning that the value set in step 1 will be used for the merge.

-You set the mixer to use using the `--mixer` flag, e.g. run ``metawards`` using;
+You set the mixer to use using the ``--mixer`` flag, e.g. run ``metawards`` using;

 .. code-block:: bash

    metawards -d lurgy2 -D demographics.json -a ExtraSeedsLondon.dat --mixer shield

-You should see that, while the infection moves through most of the "blue" demographic, it is relatively contained within the "red" demographic.
+You should see that, while the infection moves through most of the *blue* demographic, it is relatively contained within the *red* demographic.

 You can plot the trajectory using;